Saffarin Madrasa: Comparison with later madrasa architecture

 The madrasa presents some early features which reappeared in later Moroccan madrasas but is also different from the others in important respects due to it being one of the Marinid architects' earliest attempts to conceive of a purpose-built madrasa building (which did not yet have precedents in Morocco).
 Both the bent entrance and the central courtyard with a water basin were common features of later madrasas.
 However, the awkward arrangement of the prayer hall and other elements of the floor plan, as well as the fact that the sleeping quarters of the students opened directly onto the courtyard on the ground floor, are all aspects which were revised and not repeated in the design of later madrasas.
+The design of later Marinid madrasas in the 14th century witnessed a refinement which emphasized greater symmetry and regularity in their layout, as well as presenting a more unified decorative program.

-The presence of a minaret was also not a feature of other madrasas (with the exception of the Bou Inania Madrasa which had the special status of a Friday mosque) seeing as the prayer hall of a madrasa was reserved for its students and was not open to the public like a full mosque.
+The presence of a minaret was also not a feature of other madrasas (with the exception of the Bou Inania Madrasa which had the special status of a Friday mosque), as the prayer hall of a madrasa was reserved for its students and was not open to the public like a full mosque.
 Jonathan Bloom, remarking that the minaret does not appear to be built from the ground level, suggests that it was likely added some time after the original construction of the madrasa.